The deadline to apply for the Richard C. Flint Scholarship is Friday, April 7, 2023.

 - Your completed student application to include background information, test scores, extracurricular activities and a one-page personal essay;

 - Two letters of recommendation.
 Letters of recommendation should be requested from individuals not currently on the Flint Scholarship committee, and should be from someone who knows you well and can attest to your qualifications.
-Please submit letters of recommendation to Connie Walker.
+Please submit letters of recommendation to Tara Taylor.

 - and a completed grade certification form.
 Note: this form is only required for students coming directly from high school or from another institution.
 These are not required for students who are currently enrolled at WVU Tech.

 Contact Dr. Crosby Hipes at 304.929.1315 or e-mail at Crosby.Hipes@mail.wvu.edu.